 An issue is broken down into several key areas.
 Here's an example of an issue to send out an invoice.
 You can see all the critical information, like the assignee, due date and description, all in one place.

 We've released a new issue view for Jira Core boards, and we've started to roll it out for the full-page issue view and project issue navigator.
 The issue detail view will look a little different, some procedures will change slightly, and we have a new editor with markdown support.
-Take a look at our info page to see what's changed and get the latest updates, and Work in the new issue view for info on how to complete common tasks.
+Take a look at our updates page to see what's changed and get the latest updates, and Work in the new issue view for info on how to complete common tasks.

 What are project and issue keys?